felipedspereira/rastreamento-usuarios/README.md

 # rastreamento-usuarios-site

-Just a statical site that is monitored by the [rastreamento-usuarios-aplicacao](https://github.com/felipedspereira/rastreamento-usuarios-aplicacao).
+Just a statical site that is monitored by the [trackingJS library](https://github.com/felipedspereira/rastreamento-usuarios-libjs).

 ## Running this site in the localhost enviroment